LUCID-staff/Lucid-Staff/Information for Training Hosts.md

 ---

+# Introduction

+### Introduce yourself to the players.

+**Well, as a Training Host... you can perhaps Introduce yourself to the Players so they can know a lot about you and probably learn something from you when they want to become future Training Host?
+Who knows.**

+---

 # Supervisor

 ### You'll have to get anyone whose Trial-Moderator or above to become your Supervisor, If you do something which breaks the Training Host guidelines.
 You'll be given an Warn.